BlueBlood-dev/BlueBlood-dev/README.md

-Currently studying c and cpp at the University.
+Currently studying cpp at the University.
-Learning solidity and DeFi structure myself